where to stand in pickleball

 This is the ideal "pickleball ready" position.

-I also like to have my other hand softly on the paddle handle, for a double grip tailor made for any type of hit thrown at me.
+I also like to have my other hand softly on the paddle handle, for a double grip tailor-made for any type of hit thrown at me.

 Where To Stand As The Return Team's Partner

-So, where do you stand if you're on the return team but not being served to?
-The most common place to stand as the return team's partner is up at the no-volley zone.
+Where do you stand if you’re on the return team but not being served to?
+The most common place to stand as the return team’s partner is up at the no-volley zone.

 Remember, as the return team, you only have to let the serve bounce.
-That's the only shot on your side of the net that needs to bounce.
-So, the return team can get to net first.
+That’s the only shot on your side of the net that needs to bounce.
+So, the return team can get to the net first.

 If you're on the return team but not being served to, you might as well be standing in the ready position - at the kitchen line.